matkosoric/OCA/README.md

 The examples are not ordered in any way.
 They are just grouped by similarity (eg. arrays, flowcontrol, lambdas, exceptions, etc.)

-One code example is not necessarily designed to explain only one thing; it can ilustrate several syntactic or programming principles of Java language.
+One code example is not necessarily designed to explain only one thing; it can illustrate several syntactic or programming principles of Java language.

+One example is not enough to explain or understand a principle: therefore, code contains seemingly redundant lines of code that nonetheless help in acquiring the pattern behind the particular case.

 These are the resources that I used to prepare the exam: